Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 A human resource major is considered easy because it does not require much technical skill.

-Besides that, you will be taking courses on employment law, financial management, and strategic decision.
+Besides that, you may take courses on employment law, financial management, and strategic decision.